MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cqd-media-quality-classification.md

 ## Inbound and outbound streams in Peer-to-Peer (P2P) and Conference calls

 In CQD reports, streams are defined as either inbound or outbound.
-An **inbound stream** is media that's received by a user, whereas an **outbound stream** is media that's sent by a user.
+An *inbound stream* is media that's received by a user, whereas an *outbound stream* is media that's sent by a user.
 You can filter CQD reports by inbound and outbound streams to analyze the quality of media received or sent by users.

 Streams are represented with First and Second endpoints.
-The First endpoint is always a server and the Second endpoint always connects to the First endpoint.
 For more information on First and Second endpoint classification, see [Dimensions and measurements available in Call Quality Dashboard (CQD)](dimensions-and-measures-available-in-call-quality-dashboard.md).

 The following table provides a summary of the streams in Peer-to-Peer (P2P) and Conference calls: